Code-Institute-Submissions/Seaniboy2009-Project4v/README.md

 - as a user i want to see my confirmed booking
 - as a admin i want to create and delete tables in the restaurant and update the site
 - as a admin i want to be able to view all tables
+- as a admin i want to be able to create new tables
+- as a admin i want to be able to delete tables
 - as a admin i want to be able to see all bookings and manage
+- as a admin i want to be able to create menu items
+- as a admin i want to be able to delete menu items
 ## 3. Features:
 - navigation bar
 - no login